Aftermath: 19 - A Borrower of the Night (2020)

 Cold comfort.

 It’s cold in an absolute sense as well.
 Hermann, having exchanged his usual blazer for a cardigan layered over, admittedly, another cardigan, still finds the temperature barely tolerable.
-The damp seems to have set up shop in the marrow of his bones.
-Any colder and his breath would be condensing in the air.
-Or, at least, it feels that way.
+The damp has set up shop in the marrow of his bones.
+Any colder, and his breath would be condensing in the air.

 When Hermann was a child, his mother had been partial to the telling of ghost stories, always with some tragic, romantic bent.
-Of Hans Christian Anderson she had been particularly fond.
+Of Hans Christian Anderson, she’d been particularly fond.
 Mermaids turning into sea foam.
 Honestly.
 But there is something about the Shatterdome at night that reminds Hermann of the Palace of the Snow Queen.
-As a child, he had envisioned it nearly this way, frozen labyrinthine corridors opening onto the Mirror of Reason.
+As a child, he’d envisioned it nearly this way, frozen labyrinthine corridors opening onto the Mirror of Reason.
 Iced over, the deployment dock would serve quite nicely.

-You have a certain fairy-tale quality about you, Dr. Geiszler, Hermann thinks.
+You have a certain fairytale quality about you, Dr. Geiszler, Hermann thinks.
 He rubs his hands together, watching Newton for a moment.
 Blue gown, white blankets, green screens.
-His hair too dark, with its colored highlights grown out.
-No glasses.
-He looks profoundly different.
-Nearly unrecognizable.
+His hair too dark, with its colored highlights almost grown out.

-Hermann would like to rip Herc Hansen’s heart straight out of his chest with his bare hands.
+Hermann would like to rip Herc Hansen’s heart from his chest with his bare hands.

-From Pentecost, Hermann expects little, but from Hansen—Hansen who had seen Hermann’s mind, who knows, or should, the depth of his discernment, who had seen and understood, however briefly, the mathematics behind the opening of a trans-dimensional portal—
+From Pentecost, Hermann expects little, but from Hansen—Hansen who has seen Hermann’s mind, who knows, or should, the depth of his discernment, who has glimpsed, however briefly, the mathematics behind the opening of a trans-dimensional portal—

 Such thoughts are wasted.
 A cucumber is bitter; throw it away, Marcus Aurelius had said.
 There are briars in the road; turn aside from them.
 Something along those lines.

 So.
 The Mirror of Reason.
 The story had been about two children.
 A girl and boy.
-The boy, he recalls, numb to the cold, ice in his heart, had knelt on the frozen water for an endless time, trying to form broken icicles into equations.
+The boy, numb to the cold with ice in his heart, knelt on frozen water for endless hours, coaxing broken icicles into equations.

-He checks his watch.
+Hermann checks his watch.
 Three hours past midnight.
-He stands, paces the room a few times, trying to warm up.
+He stands and paces the room a few times, trying to warm up.
 He studies each of the monitors in turn, satisfied he understands the parameters on which they report.
 He looks down at Newton.
-Insensible, relying on a combination of medical elixirs and mechanical ventilation to sustain his life, deserving, certainly, some fairy-tale ending.
+Insensible, relying on a combination of medical elixirs and mechanical ventilation to sustain his life, deserving certainly some fairytale ending.
 He won’t be getting it.

 The girl is dead.

 You are irresponsible, he thinks at her.
-You devalue human life at the expense of overarching progress.
+You devalue human life at the expense of progress.
 You are unethical.
-You, I am certain, will be responsible for his death even though he’s outlived you.
+You, I’m certain, will be responsible for his death even though he’s outlived you.

-But all he can see is the way she had cried, on her knees on the floor of the UV decon suite, under those violet lights, her stitches broken open, blood soaking through her shirt, her face in her hands, inconsolable.
+But all he can see is the way she’d cried, on her knees on the floor of the UV decon suite, under those violet lights, her stitches broken open, blood soaking through her shirt, her face in her hands, inconsolable.
 He shakes his head, tries to make the image go, but it won’t.
-Nor can he forget the way she looked in that dim karaoke bar, laughing, with glitter in her hair.
-Nor the other—sitting in that chair, neck craned back, eyes empty, and, in his mind a musical whisper, a terrible entreaty, you break it to him.
+Nor can he forget the way she’d looked in that dim karaoke bar, laughing, with glitter in her hair.
+Nor the last—sitting in that chair, neck craned back, eyes empty, and, in his mind a musical whisper, a terrible entreaty.
+You break it to him.
 You do it.
 Please.
 Please, Gottlieb.
 Please.

-“How anticlimactic this must seem,” Hermann murmurs, slipping his fingers into Newton’s hand, pressing, briefly, his palm, mindful of the pulse oximeter taped to the man’s thumb.
+“How anticlimactic this must seem.”
+Hermann slips his fingers into Newton’s hand, pressing, briefly, his palm, mindful of the pulse oximeter taped to the man’s thumb.
 His hand is cool.
 Lifeless.
 “She would have been furious with you, Dr. Geiszler.”

-Hermann sighs, shakes his head, returns to his seat, to the bedside table where Newton’s laptop glows with a warm and circadian-friendly light.
+Hermann sighs, shakes his head, and returns to his seat at the bedside table, where Newton’s laptop glows with a warm and circadian-friendly light.
 He has the man’s grant open and is working his way through the budget section.
-It is so infernally complicated—what is the price of whole exome sequencing?
+It’s so infernally complicated—what’s the price of whole exome sequencing?
 Relatively easy to find.
-What about when Biohazard Level 5 substances are involved?
+What about when Biosafety Level 5 substances are involved?
 Less easy.
 How is anyone supposed to discover these things?
 He searches Newton’s folders, looking through previous grants, trying to find an estimate.

-It takes him another half hour, but he finally locates something useful.
+It takes him half an hour, but he locates something useful.

-Kai, he remembers suddenly.
-That had been the boy.
-Gerda the girl.
-His mother had taken particular pleasure in telling this specific story to Hermann and Karla.
+Kai had been the boy.
+Gerda, the girl.
+Hermann’s mother had taken pleasure in telling this specific story to Hermann and Karla.
 Karla, no doubt, had always struck her as particularly intrepid.
-Hermann, surely, as particularly icy.
+Hermann, surely, as worryingly icy.
 Someone in need of saving from his own coldly rational tendencies.
-He sighs.
 Too bad Karla had been unsuccessful.
 Hermann had taken after his father in too many ways.
-And yet.
-Still.
-Not quite enough.
+And yet, still not quite enough.

 If there’s a boy with ice in his heart on this Mirror of Reason, it certainly isn’t Dr. Geiszler.

-All right.
 The budgeting is done.
 Now he needs to prepare the Description of Facilities section.
 Wonderful.
 He has no idea what half the machines in the man’s lab are for.
 They certainly seem to make a great deal of noise, but that hardly narrows anything down.
-He begins searching Newton’s hard drive and finds about six iterations of what he wants.
+He searches Newton’s drive and finds about six iterations of what he wants.
 He scans the most recent document, which is, curse Hermann’s luck, an unmistakable description of the Alaskan Shatterdome’s Biosciences Wing.
 He’ll need to modify this.

-He searches the man’s hard drive for the names of pieces of equipment, and, thank God, finds a spreadsheet containing his current lab inventory.
+He scours the man’s hard drive for a list of his capital equipment, and, thank God, finds a spreadsheet detailing Newton’s current inventory.
 Shockingly well-organized.

 “You won’t hear me say this, Newton,” he mutters, glancing at his colleague, “but you deserve slightly more credit than I generally give you.”